mybatis/mybatis-dynamic-sql/src/site/markdown/docs/delete.md

 # Delete Statements

-Delete statements are composed with a table and a where clause.
+Delete statements are composed with a table and an optional where clause.
 The result of building a delete statement is a DeleteStatement object.
 For example

 ```java